Illustration by Jennifer Tapias Derch

 1. Reduced missed sales

-Stockouts cost retailers an estimated $1 trillion every year.
+Stockouts cost retailers up to an estimated $1.9 trillion annually.
 Not having sufficient inventory to match customer demand results in your business missing out on sales.
 Effective inventory management systems help you reduce missed sales.

 Instead of second-guessing your stock levels, you’ll know in real time exactly how much inventory you have available to sell.
 A perpetual inventory management system updates inventory levels any time a product is purchased, sold, or returned.